peterk140360/metabo-explorer/README.md

 # HMDB Metabolite Explorer

 A web-based interactive application built with **Shiny for Python** that enables exploration, filtering, and visualization of metabolite data.
 The tool focuses on **natural product classifications, lipid taxonomies, and biological properties**, providing an intuitive interface for researchers and analysts.

----
+The app now supports **automatic dataset updates** through the Admin Panel.
+Local dataset versions are extracted dynamically from the Parquet filename, and update checks compare them with the latest HMDB and LIPID MAPS releases.
+A dedicated test dataset is included for verifying the update workflow.

 ## License
 This project is licensed under the terms of the [GNU General Public License v3.0](LICENSE).

----

 ## Features